asesma-org/ASESMA2025/Hands-on-basic/Day2/example2.graphene/README.md

 # PURPOSE OF THE EXERCISE:
-## How to calculate and plot density-of-states (DOS) and band structure (spaghetti) of a graphene sheet.
+## How to calculate and plot density-of-states (DOS) of a graphene sheet.
 --------------------------------------------------------------------

 **Steps to perform:**